ccao-data/model-res-avm/README.md

 **Q: My assessed value seems wrong.
 How do I fix it?**

 There are over one million residential properties in Cook County spanning a huge variety of locations, types, ages, and conditions.
-A mass appraisal model isn’t going to accurately value every single property.
+Mass appraisal should produce fair valuations for most properties.
+But a mass appraisal model isn’t going to accurately value every single property.
 If you believe that the value produced by our model is inaccurate, please [file an appeal](https://www.cookcountyassessor.com/online-appeals) with our office.